CEL Rule Conditions

 Rule Context

-CEL should evaluate against the same JSON context used by native conditions.
+CEL should evaluate against the rule engine JSON context.
 For gateway access-control and response filtering, this includes fields such as:

 • auditInfo